mynamesleon/detection/README.md

 - calc (not technically a CSS property in itself, but still useful to check for)

 ### CSS Unit detection
 These properties are also booleans.
-If true, the property will be added as a lowercase class to the HTML tag.
 - vh
 - vw
 - vmin